I8C/sag-training-vagrant-box/README.md

 # Introduction
 This project describes how you can quickly build a Vagrant box, containing a Software AG (SAG) webMethods development/training/sandbox environment.

+The box is configured similarly to the lab environments Software AG provides with their official training material, allowing you to practice the SAG training exercices on your own laptop.

 # Pre-requisites
 ## Vagrant
 [Vagrant](https://www.vagrantup.com/downloads.html) enables you to quickly create a Virtual Machine (VM), based on so called 'boxes', offering a wide variety of available Operating Systems, with optional additional features such as databases, middleware, etc...
 These boxes run on top of one or more types of hypervisors (VirtualBox, Hyper-V,...).
 We use the [VirtualBox](#virtualbox) hypervisor.